Salt Gradient Solar Ponds

 automatically in a highly efficient, simple and economic manner.

-In accordance with the present invention, a solar pond is provided
+In accordance with the present invention, a solar pond is

-with a spillway which acts as an evaporator.
+provided with a spillway which acts as an evaporator.
 Pumps are

 automatically actuated in response to various predetermined

-conditions for feeding salty water to the spillway where the water
+conditions for feeding salty water to the spillway where the

-collected.
+is collected.
 The exposure of the salt water to the sun and air

 results in evaporation of the water as it progresses toward the

 catch basin.
-The concentrated brine received in the catch basin is
+The concentrated brine received in the catch basin

-Thus, is can be seen that the method and apparatus of the present
+Thus, is can be seen that the method and apparatus of the

-for maintaining a substantially constant salt density gradient in
+arrangement for maintaining a substantially constant salt

-a non-convecting salt gradient pond.
-By employing the method and
+density gradient in a non-convecting salt gradient pond.
+By

-apparatus of the present invention disadvantages associated with
+employing the method and apparatus of the present invention

 FIGS. 1 and 2 show a schematic illustration of a salt

-gradient pond employing the method and apparatus of the present
+gradient pond employing the method and apparatus of the

-invention.
+present invention.

-FIGS. 3A, 3B and 3C illustrate a hydrometer employed in the
+FIGS. 3A, 3B and 3C illustrate a hydrometer employed in

-method of the present invention.
+the method of the present invention.

 DETAILED DESCRIPTION